-In 1997 I moved back to Argentina to start a career in software engineering in a small web startup.
-They were in such a small office in the outskirts of Buenos Aires, that my boss told me to go to the phone company, and get a new phone line installed at home.
-Then she gave me a US Robotics 56K dial-up modem, got me a subscription to an Internet Service Provider, and with those I worked from home for the first few months.
-I would only go to the office on Monday mornings for regular coordination, and on other occassions randomly, usually during team events.
+In 1997, I moved back to Argentina to start a career in software engineering in a small web startup.
+They were in such a small office in the outskirts of Buenos Aires that my boss told me to go to the phone company, and get a new phone line installed at home.
+Then she gave me a US Robotics 56K dial-up modem, got me a subscription to an Internet Service Provider, and with those, I worked from home for the first few months.
+I would only go to the office on Monday mornings for regular coordination, and on other occasions randomly, usually during team events.
 The company paid for both the phone line and the ISP.

 I was 24 years old, and that experience marked my perception of work completely, forever.
 Writing ASP pages in VBScript using EditPlus, and then uploading them to a Windows NT 4 server using WS_FTP, all of that was clearly something that could be done from home.
 No need to commute; no need to spend 80 minutes per day in the chaos of Buenos Aires’ traffic, to do something you could do in your own place, sipping a good maté while listening to Mario Pergolini‘s morning show on FM Rock & Pop 95.9.

 I used a Pentium-powered laptop running Windows 95 I brought from Switzerland, initially without an external keyboard, display, or mouse.
 For live coordination, there was good old e-mail (thanks to Outlook Express), and at some point we started using ICQ for chat.
 To operate on our server remotely (located in the USA), starting with Windows 2000 we used Terminal Services.
 I do not remember what we used to operate our older NT 4 server, maybe Citrix.

 All of this was happening two years before MSN Messenger, six years before Skype, sixteen years before Slack and Zoom.
 SSH was released in 1995, but, of course, initially only for Unices, and we did not know about it.